ZhentaoFan/1724-pro/README.md

 Python version that is being used is 3.10.

-Then ihstall the default version of keras and tensorflow when there is an error.
+Then install the default version of keras and tensorflow when there is an error.